vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 pass, including range derivation with annotations disabled and format source inspection coverage.

+### Search sorted tempo and transpose points directly

+Use upper_bound for point-in-time tempo and global-transpose lookup, selecting the last change at or before the requested tick.
+This replaces two prefix scans with logarithmic searches and removes 10 production lines.
+A linear reference agrees on 1,572,864 tempo queries, including empty maps, repeated ticks, initial values, and large ticks.
+All 1,152 MIDI scenarios remain byte-identical.
+Direct changed-component builds pass under AddressSanitizer and UBSan, and the full build and all 20 CTest targets pass without warnings.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,